 - Often promoter enters into agreement with land owner in respect of Real Estate Project.
 Land owner transfers development rights to promoter - In some cases, land owner has revenue sharing arrangement with promoter.
-In that case, promoter is liable to pay GST on entire supplies of apartment. - In some cases, land owner-promoter is allotted some apartments ie. area sharing arrangement, which he sales on his own account either before completion or after completion. - Some times, Joint Development Agreement is executed and separate joint venture company or AOP is constituted - And some times, joint venture without forming a separate entity
+In that case, promoter is liable to pay GST on entire supplies of apartment. - In some cases, land owner-promoter is allotted some apartments ie. area sharing arrangement, which he sales on his own account either before completion or after completion. - Some times, Joint Development Agreement is executed and separate joint venture company or AOP is constituted - And some times, joint venture without forming a separate entity leviable for

-Is Development Rights leviable for GST?
+Development Rights

+GST ?

+CA YASHWANT J. KASAR

-NOTIFICATION NO. 4/2018-CT (RATE), DATED 25-1-2018 (APPLICABLE UPTO 31/03/2019)
+Notification No. 4/2018-CT (Rate), dated 25-1-2018 (applicable upto 31/03/2019)

-- As per the notification No. 4/2018-CT (Rate), dated 25-1-2018, the liability of promoter (earlier termed as developer, builder etc.) and the land owner to pay GST shall arise at the time when the said developer, builder, construction company or any other registered person, as the case may be, transfers possession or the right in the constructed complex, building or civil structure, to the person supplying the development rights by entering into a conveyance deed or similar instrument (for example allotment letter). - Thus, even if completion certificate is not obtained, if specific apartments are conveyed by conveyance deed to land-owner, GST liability arises. - In my view, liability cannot arise when the promoter only identifies some apartments which will be given to landowner at a later stage.
+As per the notification No. 4/2018-CT (Rate), dated 25-1-2018, the liability of promoter (earlier termed as developer, builder etc.) and the land owner to pay GST shall arise at the time when the said developer, builder, construction company or any other registered person, as the case may be, transfers possession or the right in the constructed complex, building or civil structure, to the person supplying the development rights by entering into a conveyance deed or similar instrument (for example allotment letter).

+Thus, even if completion certificate is not obtained, if specific apartments are conveyed by conveyance deed to land-owner, GST liability arises.

+In my view, liability cannot arise when the promoter only identifies some apartments which will be given to land-owner at a later stage.